wentallout/hardware/README.md

 RTX 4080: also too expensive.
 RTX 4070 might not be worth it?

 ## CPU
+The processor (or CPU) is the brain of your computer.
+The GPU starts to matter more when gaming at higher resolutions, particularly at 1440p and above.
+Some games depend more on the CPU than GPU, it varies based on the resolution, settings and game engine.
+Look for a laptop with a high-performance processor, such as an Intel Core i5/i7 or an AMD Ryzen 5/7 from the last 1-3 years.
+These processors will provide plenty of power for even the most demanding games.

 in 2022, we reach 8 core 16/24 threads.
 More core/threads = run more things at the same time.